UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

 	container.security.attributes.PAM.class=eu.unicore.services.rest.security.PAMAttributeSource

-In this way users that successfully authenticate with their SSH key get the "user" role automatically.
+In this way users that successfully authenticate with their SSH key get the *user* role automatically.